vdaas/vald/docs/user-guides/capacity-plannig.md

 Those values will be helpful when the Pods other than the Vald component are in the same Node.

-It is easy to change by editing your Vald helm chart yaml.
+It is easy to change by editing your `values.yaml`.

 ```yaml
 # e.g. LB Gateway podPriority settings.